 Geography played an important role in the Battle of Thermopylae, as it does in nearly any military conflict.
 Below are maps that show not only what the Pass of Thermopylae looked like but also how the troops moved around throughout the three days of fighting.

 After the Battle of Thermopylae, things did not look good for the Greeks.
+The Persian victory at Thermopylae allowed for Xerxes’ passage into southern Greece, which expanded the Persian empire even further.
 Xerxes marched his armies further south, ransacking much of the Euboean peninsula and eventually burning an evacuated Athens to the ground.
-Most of the Athenian population had been taken to the nearby island of Salamis, and it looked as though this would be the site of a potentially decisive victory for the Persians.
+Most of the Athenian population had been taken to the nearby island of Salamis, and it looked as though this would be the site of a potentially decisive Persian victory.

 However, Xerxes made an error by following Greek ships into the narrow straits of Salamis, which once again neutralized his superior numbers.
 This move resulted in a resounding victory for the Greek fleet, and Xerxes, seeing now that the invasion was taking longer than he’d expected, and that it might not succeed, left the frontline and returned to Asia.
 He left his top general, Mardonius, in charge of carrying out the rest of the attack.